Darren Tedesco, November 1, 2021

 Optimization is in the eye of the beholder.
 Two people might perform the same action but do so for different reasons.
 One advisor might place a trade to buy IBM as a vehicle to maximize long-term growth, while another might buy the same stock for the company’s stability and the potential income stream it can generate.

 Optimization isn’t black and white or wrong or right; it’s all about perspective.
-Many technology platforms have evolved to become browser-agnostic.
+Many financial wealth management technology platforms have evolved to become browser-agnostic.
 Any web browser, enterprise, and financial advisor technologies must be user-agnostic to meet all broker-dealer and advisor needs, no matter how they choose to run a business.

 Darren Tedesco is President of Advisor360° and has been part of our software development since its inception, bringing together the thinkers, creators, and visionaries that help power our clients’ productivity, profitability, and growth.